sergio-gimenez/ieMaps/README.md

 ## Requeriments

+### Google Maps API Key
+Make sure you have a Google Maps API Key.
+To get it, go to the Google maps API page, sign-up and get a token to use.
+You must enter a credit card number to receive your token.
+However, Google claims they will not charge your account without you personally upgrading your service.
+Proceed at your own discretion.

 To run the implementation, make sure you have installed Docker Engine and Docker-compose.

 If not, check the following instructions: